 - Not Joey Barton.

 - Wycombe’s style of football is rudimentary to say the least.
 They are bottom or second bottom in League One for all the metrics Manning's MK Dons are top for - though they have just beaten them in the play-offs.
 Whether that’s a manager picking a horse for a course or just the way he likes to play remains to be seen when he does eventually get another job, either here or elsewhere, but as we saw with Jimmy Floyd Hasselbaink patience wears very thin very quick among QPR fans when the football is kick and rush stuff.
 He was linked with Preston earlier this season, and Blackburn now, and I’d actually like to see him get a Championship job somewhere else just to see if this is him working with what he’s got or whether that’s just how he likes his teams to play.
 I certainly think these doubts are a big factor in him still being at Wycombe despite sustained success there.

-- Zero Championship managerial experience.
-He’s dealt with, and achieved, a lot at Wycombe, but its his only club so far and he’s never managed at this level.
+- Only one season of Championship managerial experience.
+He’s dealt with, and achieved, a lot at Wycombe, but its his only club so far.
 QPR is a seriously difficult job next season, would it be too much for him?

 - The QPR connection.
-Unlike the return of Ian Holloway (which was an appointment no other Championship club would have made) Ainsworth’s achievements over getting on for 400 games at Wycombe (where he’s maintained a 40% win ratio) mean he has been on the radar of other clubs at our level such as Reading over Christmas.
+Unlike the return of Ian Holloway (which was an appointment no other Championship club would have made) Ainsworth’s achievements in getting on for 550 games at Wycombe (where he’s maintained a 40% win ratio) mean he has been on the radar of other clubs at our level.
 But it doesn’t speak well to how we go about scouting for and appointing managers that because somebody who used to play for us and was well liked is doing quite well at a club up the road we just go for him.

 - Killing another legend.
-It pains me to see QPR fans talk about Ian Holloway in the manner they do after what he did for us first time around, and he’s not alone in giving great service to the club as player and/or manager only to be run down, criticised and slagged off by keyboard warriors.
+It pained me to see QPR fans talk about Ian Holloway in the manner this did in his second spell after what he did for us first time around, and he’s not alone in giving great service to the club as player and/or manager only to be run down, criticised and slagged off by keyboard warriors.
 See Charlie Austin this season.
 Do we really want to risk turning Gareth Ainsworth into the latest target of the social media hate mob?

 - Not Joey Barton.